 As discussed in the Overview section, many of the programs developed by agencies sought to invest in Tier III and Tier IV counties with higher rates of unemployment and lower per capita incomes.
 To ensure that needed projects in Tier III and Tier IV counties were proposed to RIA and then funded with SLFRF funds, these counties were placed in the same category as the small and medium utilities, with a lower local matching requirement.
-Figure 9 (below) demonstrates the required local match per county for Community Impact Grants.
+Figure 15 demonstrates the required local match per county for Community Impact Grants.

-Figure 9 - Map of Required Local Match Per County for Community Impact Grants
+Figure 15 - Map of Required Local Match Per County for Community Impact Grants

-ORS' commitment to increasing accessibility of broadband access for every South Carolinian is woven into its SLFRF project evaluation processes and project design.
+The SCBBO's commitment to increasing accessibility of broadband access for every South Carolinian is woven into its SLFRF project evaluation processes and project design.

-To ensure equitable outcomes were achieved through ORS' SLFRF-funded programs, the agency designed them to deliver broadband access to unserved and underserved communities (see the "SLFRF 1.0 Charter (Spectrum) - CHR-01" Project Spotlight below as an example of a project serving unserved/underserved communities).
-H.4408 even specifies that ORS' broadband program must prioritize providing broadband service to these communities, most notably to "unserved areas with no current Internet service provider, Difficult Development Areas as identified by the U.S. Housing and Urban Development, and census blocks that have a high concentration of unserved public K-12 student households as documented by the South Carolina Department of Education."
-To ensure these goals are achieved, ORS' scoring criteria for project selection and award for ARPA SLFRF 1.0 placed the greatest emphasis (30% of total score) on proposals that covered these high-priority areas.
+To ensure equitable outcomes were achieved through SLFRF-funded programs, the agency designed them to deliver broadband access to unserved and underserved communities (see the "SLFRF 1.0 Charter (Spectrum) - CHR-01" Project Spotlight below as an example of a project serving unserved/underserved communities).

+Act 244 even specifies that the SCBBO must prioritize providing broadband service to "unserved areas with no current ISP, Difficult Development Areas as identified by the U.S. Housing and Urban Development, and census blocks that have a high concentration of unserved public K-12 student households as documented by the South Carolina Department of Education."

+Project Description Charter Spectrum's CHR-01 project in Allendale County is a unique braiding of SLFRF together with FCC

+Obligated

-Project Name Obligated Start & End Date SLFRF 1.0 Charter (Spectrum) - CHR-01 \$615,957 01/01/2023 - 12/31/2024 Project Description Charter Spectrum's CHR-01 project in Allendale County is a unique braiding of SLFRF together with FCC Rural Digital Opportunity Funds (RDOF) to accelerate project timeline and ensure comprehensive broadband coverage throughout the county.
-Spectrum Southeast, LLC, by its Manager, Charter Communications Inc. (collectively Spectrum or Charter) is building a fiber-to-the-premises (FTTP) to provide service to unserved households in to cost-effectively "fill in the blanks," build 12.2 miles of total fiber miles and connect an estimated 44 unserved and/or underserved homes, businesses, and anchor institutions that were not covered by RDOF.
+Start & End Date

+Rural Digital Opportunity Funds (RDOF) to accelerate project timeline and ensure comprehensive broadband coverage throughout the county.
+Spectrum Southeast, LLC, by its Manager, Charter Communications Inc. (collectively Spectrum or Charter) is building a fiber-to-the-premises (FTTP) to provide service to unserved households in Allendale County.
+Overall, the project includes building approximately 169 miles of fiber optic network.
+The ARPA SLFRF funds are being used to costeffectively "fill in the blanks," build 12.2 miles of total fiber miles and connect an estimated 44 unserved and/or underserved homes. businesses, and anchor institutions that were not covered by RDOF.
 RDOF funds are being used to build 157.0 miles of fiber and connect an additional 1,008 locations.